LEADING OFF: Cardinals seek franchise-best 15th straight win

 RED-HOT REDBIRDS

-The surging Cardinals will try for a franchise-record 15th consecutive win in a game at Wrigley Field.
-St. Louis swept a doubleheader against the Cubs on Friday, equaling a 14-game run set in July 1935.
+The soaring Cardinals will try for a franchise-record 15th consecutive victory when they play the Cubs at Wrigley Field.
+St. Louis swept a doubleheader from Chicago on Friday, equaling a 14-game run by the team in July 1935.
 The winning streak has rocketed the Cardinals into control of the second NL wild card, leading Philadelphia by five games.

 WILD CHASE

 The Yankees and Red Sox continue a three-game set at Fenway Park with huge postseason implications.
 New York beat Boston 8-3 on Friday night to pull within a game of the Red Sox for the top AL wild card.
-Toronto is two games behind the Yankees.
+Toronto and Seattle are two games behind the Yankees.

 Left-hander Nestor Cortes (2-2, 2.79 ERA) has been on a bat-missing roll this month for New York, striking out 30 and walking six over 22 1/3 innings spanning four starts.
 He'll oppose Red Sox righty Nick Pivetta, who is winless in his past five starts and allowed four runs in 1 2/3 innings against the Yankees on Aug.
 18.